 The littoral zone is defined as that portion of the lake that is less than 15 feet in depth and is where the majority of the aquatic plants are found.
 The littoral zone of the lake also provides the essential spawning habitat for most warm water fishes (e.g. bass, walleye, and panfish).
 Mayhew Lake is 52% littoral and Big Elk Lake is 100% littoral.
 The definition of a shallow lake is any lake that has a maximum depth of 15 feet or less or that is 80 percent or more littoral.
-Based on this criteria, Big Elk Lake is considered a shallow lake while Mayhew lake is considered a deep lake.
+Based on this criterion, Big Elk Lake is considered a shallow lake while Mayhew Lake is considered a deep lake.

-Table 3.6 a and b provides a summary of shoreline conditions for each of the lakes based on the most recent surveys.
-Two tables are presented to account for the different classification categories used by different surveyors.
+Tables 3.6 a and b provide a summary of shoreline conditions for each of the lakes based on the most recent surveys.
+Two tables are presented to account for the different classification categories used by different surveyors and different methods.
+No specific details about the methodologies were available.
 In the 2002 lake survey data for Mayhew Lake, it was noted that, with some exception, cattle have access to the water.